How to Maximise your Twitter Management with this TweetDeck User Guide

 Bonus Tip: Pro users can access even more column options like Analytics, Team Profiles, and Moderation Queue.
 These power tools can further enhance your workflow and collaboration, especially for managing multiple accounts or campaigns.

 The first step to creating a new column is finding and clicking on the plus icon on the left-hand toolbar, shown below:

 Step 2- You will be taking to this column panel to choose whichever column you want ton show in your dashboard.

-The next step/Step 3, is to choose which column you would like to add to your dashboard.
+Step 3 – Choose which column you would like to add to your dashboard.
 As you can see the scheduled column is faded.
-That is because it is already setup on my dashboard.
-For this tutorial I will use the collection column to show you what is next.
+That is because it is already set up on my dashboard.
+For this tutorial, I will use the collection column to show you what is next.